vamshipv/NLP-Project/README.md

 ## Requirements

-Make sure you have Python installed and run the requirements file before running the main file ** pip install -r requirements.txt
+Make sure you have Python installed and run the requirements file before running the main file<br/>
+** pip install -r requirements.txt

+## Usage Instruction

+Navigate to the approriate directory to run the program, use python3 FileName.py to run the program <br/>
+Retriever Program is already loaded with default document on Cats <br/>
+User has the option to choose to load new document, overwrite and add to the existing document.<br/>
+Enter the User Query to find the results based on input <br/>